 If not treated, the patches can be permanent.
 Again, this shouldn’t negatively affect your health.
 Yet, some people that suffer from melasma feel frightened or ashamed after developing the condition.

 Some cultures may also shun these people, accusing them of trying to lighten their skin.
 Others may simply be scared that someone with melasma has a contagious disease.

 Developing melasma may not hurt your physical health, but it may hurt your emotional health.
-In addition to treating the melasma itself, we recommend chatting with an online therapist like the ones on Talkspace’s platform to work through any negative feelings associated with this condition.
+In addition to treating the melasma itself, we recommend chatting with an online therapist like those on Talkspace’s platform to work through any negative feelings associated with this condition.